 Shaun Pollock

-Lance Klusener takes a run for Allan Donald fails to make his crease at the other end, Australia v South Africa, 2nd semi-final, World Cup, Birmingham, June 17, 1999
+Lance Klusener on his way to an unbeaten 16-ball 31, Australia v South Africa, 2nd semi-final, World Cup, Birmingham, June 17, 1999

 After the 1999 World Cup, the entire South African team was feeling battered and bruised.
 I returned to Durban for a break, and during my time off decided to go to the Durban July, the year's most popular horse race.